Join us at the

 Can you handle our curves?

 What started as a small, local regatta has grown into one of the country’s top ten largest, single-day head races.
-The HOTC kicks off the Head Race season with a competitive racecourse of complex turns and scenic views of Cleveland.
+The Head of the Cuyahoga (HOTC) kicks off the Head Race season with a competitive racecourse of complex turns and scenic views of Cleveland.

 Head of Cuyahoga Regatta